Payouts

 A unique identifier assigned to the payouts transaction.
 You can use this ID for tracking or referencing the transaction in future API calls.

 The cryptocurrency deposit address where the user should send funds.
-Only applicable for on-chain or lightning network payments.
+Only applicable for on-chain payments.

 The blockchain network to be used for the transaction.
-Examples include trc20, erc20, lightning, or mainnet, depending on the selected fromAsset.
+Examples include trc20, erc20, BITCOIN, depending on the selected from_asset.

 The current state of the payouts transaction.
 Values can include initiated, pending, completed, or failed.